 Once completed, here was the finished product – isn’t it amazing?

-Since the girls all finished at different times, I didn’t get a picture of them all with their finished painting, but I really wish I did!
+Since the girls all finished at different times, I didn’t get a picture of them all with their finished painting.
+I really wish I did!

-I absolutely loved working with the Cactus Cloche system, and even though I’m far from being an artist, it gave me the confidence to work through this painting with the girls.
-I think anyone could host one of these fun evenings, but definitely consider the lighting and timing – if its for younger kids pick a shorter painting and remember to leave time for gifts, chatting, and eating!
+I absolutely loved working with the Social Artworking system, and even though I’m far from being an artist, it gave me the confidence to work through this painting with the girls.
+I think anyone could host one of these fun evenings, but definitely consider the lighting and timing.
+If its for younger kids pick a shorter painting and remember to leave time for gifts, chatting, and eating!

-If you want more info on Social Artworking, you can visit Cactus Cloche.
+If you want more info on Social Artworking, you can visit Social Artworking.
 We ordered a few extra designs and I can’t wait to tackle one myself once the girls go back to school!

 Shopping Sources for Tacos and Cactus Paint Party for Tweens: